Today we bring you an interesting topic “Test Automation Framework” and “Why do we need a framework for test automation?”

 The simple answer: For the same reason, we carry a map when commuting and we draw a blueprint before building a house.

-Let us try to find the answer to why test automation framework– through thorough deliberation.
+Let us try to find the answer to why the Test Automation framework– through thorough deliberation.

-The three technical entities (resources) in an automation project are roughly:
+The three technical entities (resources) in an Automation project are: